 10:00 a.m.: Try again online to make an appointment

-When we arrived home, after stopping off to get a bricohe au chocolat (Blake’s favourite), I immediately went to the préfecture’s site only to be met with the same stupid message, “no more open spots for new appointments”.
-This time however, I noticed something that did not make sense before.
+When we arrived home, after stopping off to get a brioche au Chocolat (Blake’s favourite), I immediately went to the préfecture’s site only to be met with the same stupid message, “no more open spots for new appointments.”
+This time, however, I noticed something that did not make sense before.

-In very small print, there was a message which stated appointments are scheduled only 3 weeks in advance and If the calendar was full that you needed to try again at the beginning of the week.
+In tiny print, there was a message which stated appointments are scheduled only three weeks in advance and If the calendar was full that you needed to try again at the beginning of the week.

 This must be what the woman at the prefecture was talking about.
 I needed to logon on Sunday night just before midnight, essentially the beginning of the week and try to nab a spot before everyone else who was desperate for a spot could nab the limited slots up. (below is the screenshot of the message).

-Still in disbelief that there was no other way to get an appointment, I did a search on Facebook and found that the préfecture of Montpellier had a Facebook page so I decided to go check it out and see if I could discover some secret to getting an appointment.
+Still in disbelief that there was no other way to get an appointment, I searched on Facebook and found that the préfecture of Montpellier had a Facebook page so I decided to go check it out and see if I could discover some secret to getting an appointment.